 Andrew Eales B.Mus, ARCM

-Andrew went on to read Music at the University of Birmingham where he gained his honours B.Mus degree and won the University's esteemed Roland Gregory Music Prize.
-During his time in Birmingham, Andrew studied harpsichord with David Ponsford, developing a growing interest and expertise in authentic historical performance practice.
+Andrew went on to gain his B.Mus (Hons) Music degree at the University of Birmingham where he also won the University’s esteemed Roland Gregory Music Prize.
+While in Birmingham, Andrew studied harpsichord with David Ponsford, developing an interest in authentic historical performance practice.

-As a postgraduate he completed his professional training at the Royal College of Music in London, where he took lessons with the internationally acclaimed harpsichord player and fortepianist Robert Woolley, gaining his ARCM Diploma and winning the coveted Raymond Russell Harpsichord Prize.
+As a postgrad, he completed his professional training at London's Royal College of Music, where he took lessons with the internationally acclaimed harpsichord and fortepianist Robert Woolley, gaining his ARCM Diploma as well as a Certificate in Advanced Study in Early Music.
+He was also the winner of the Raymond Russell Harpsichord Prize.

-Alongside this, Andrew studied piano for two years with the Hungarian concert pianist Joseph Weingarten, who had been a student of Dohnányi at the Franz Liszt Academy in Budapest.
+Andrew also studied piano for two years with the Hungarian concert pianist Joseph Weingarten, who had been a student of Dohnányi at the Franz Liszt Academy in Budapest.
 Joseph’s profound and inspiring teaching had a huge impact on Andrew as a musician.

-Eager to network, Andrew established Piano Network UK in 2014, which has already grown to more than 2,100 members, including some of the world's leading clasical performers, jazz artists, teachers and music industry leaders.
+Eager to network, Andrew established Piano Network UK in 2014, which has already grown to more around 4,000 members, including some of the world's leading clasical performers, jazz artists, teachers and music industry leaders.

 In 2015 Andrew started Pianodao - a new website blog that aims to encourage and support pianists at all levels of ability.
 Built around the metaphor of piano playing as a lifetime journey, the site focuses on our musical development in the context of our broader lives.